 Amongst the many different birthstones appointed to each month of the year, many find October’s associated birthstones to be the most interesting.
-What one could consider the month of colors, both gemstones associated with people that are born in the month of October offers colorful features, with some civilizations believing that these stones obtained their colors from rainbows.
+What one could consider the month of colors, both gemstones associated with people that are born in the month of October birthstone offers colorful features, with some civilizations believing that October stones obtained their colors from rainbows.
 While one of these stones is adequate for everyday wear, the other may only be appropriate for special occasions.
 Let’s discuss these two gemstones in more detail and determine which is the more appropriate gift for that special someone in your life.

-It is believed that the first Opal was discovered in Northern Africa.
+It is believed that the first Opal birthstone was discovered in Northern Africa.
 This discovery dates back to approximately 4000 B.C.
 More recent indications of Opal includes a deposit discovered in Australia, which occurred in 1850.
 Today, Australia is the biggest Opal source throughout the entire world, and provides the majority of precious Opal gemstones to a worldwide target market.
 This is due to the large amounts of seasonal rainfalls that hits Australia; thus causing silica deposits to move downward through the Earth and into the numerous rock layers found underneath the ground.

 An Opal’s color reflection features are what makes this particular gemstone so unique.
 While the base color of an Opal gemstone is black or white, the silica buildup found within the gemstone causes a variety of colors to be reflected when the gemstone is placed in a position where light reflects on it.
 All the colors found in the rainbow can be observed in such a case.